-The world famous Cathedral is free to enter and is one of Paris’ most spectacular sights.
-Notre Dame is located on a small island, the Ile de la Cite, which lies in the middle of the Seine, close to the Latin Quarter and Saint Michel.
+The world famous Cathedral is a budget traveller’s dream as it’s free to enter.
+It’s also one of Paris’ most spectacular sights.
+Notre Dame is located on the Ile de la Cite, which lies in the middle of the Seine, close to the Latin Quarter.

-The bridge is a tourist attraction in its own right; billing itself as the oldest bridge in the city.
+The bridge is a tourist attraction in its own right; billing itself as the oldest in the city.
 This confuses me, somewhat, what with it being called ‘nine’ and all.
 That generally makes me suspect there are eight older bridges, but what do I know about French counting?
-The bridge also has the added bonus of having a million (i’m obvs guessing) love padlocks attached to the railings at the sides.
-Sounds mushy; is mushy, but also good fun reading all the inscriptions and being desperate to find a Scottish couple called Tam and Senga.
-On this occasion, it was not to be.
-Maybe next time.
+The bridge also has the added bonus of having a million love padlocks attached to the railings at the sides.
+Sounds mushy; is mushy, but reading them is good budget fun.

-As with ND, this fabulously whitewashed chapel is free to enter and is well worth the walk up the steps to enter.
-The views are truly spectacular, and it’s a beautiful spot to sit and relax, looking out across the city.
-Also, on the way to Sacre Coeur, you can get your photo taken at the Moulin Rouge, as both are located in the Montmartre area.
-You can even try out some can-can for free on the streets..you know, if that’s your kind of thing.
+As with ND, this whitewashed chapel is free and is well worth the walk up the numerous steps.
+The views are spectacular and it’s a beautiful spot to relax and look out across the city.
+Also, on the way to Sacre Coeur, you can get your photo taken at the Moulin Rouge, as both are located in Montmartre.
+Feel free to try out some can-can on the street, if that’s your kind of thing.

 Pere Lachaise Cemetery

-‘Jim Morrison’s grave, which was covered with joints and flowers and guarded by two scary blokes with guns totally made his grave easy to spot from a distance.
-Maria Callas was more difficult to find, but I believe she wasn’t much of a troublemaker…’
+‘Jim Morrison’s grave, covered with joints and flowers and guarded by two scary blokes with guns made him pretty easy to spot from a distance.
+Maria Callas was more difficult to find, but she wasn’t much of a troublemaker…’

 Statue of Liberty Flame

-At Pont D’Alma sits a life sized replica of the flame that was gifted from France to America, to sit in the hand of the Statue of Liberty.
-The flame glows in the sunshine on the banks of The Seine and also serves as a memorial.
-Incidentally, it is also above the Pont D’Alma underground bridge, which was the location of the fatal crash involving Diana, Princess of Wales and Dodi Al Fayed.
-Diana’s photograph is a permanent fixture on the flame memorial statue and makes an already sobering memorial all the more sad.
+At Pont D’Alma sits a life sized replica of the flame that was gifted from France to America.
+It sits in the hand of the Statue of Liberty.
+The flame glows in the sunshine on the banks of The Seine and serves as a memorial.
+Incidentally, it’s also above the Pont D’Alma underground bridge, which was the location of the fatal crash involving Princess Diana.
+Diana’s photograph is a permanent fixture on the flame and has been since 1997.